Q1Zeng/Q1Zeng.github.io/_news/TikTok.md

 ---

 <!-- A simple inline announcement. -->
-I join [TikTok Inc.](https://www.tiktok.com/about) as a Machine Learning Engineer on TikTok Recommendation systems.
+I joined [TikTok Inc.](https://www.tiktok.com/about) as a Machine Learning Engineer on TikTok Recommendation systems.